-Not too long ago, while at a small gathering of creative entrepreneurs in Philly, I was asked a question.
+I have a little story for you.
+Not too long ago, I was asked a question.
 A question that everyone who wants to be successful in growing a fashion business has probably asked.

-This question is so common that I have it asked of me on a daily basis.
+This question is so common.
 The reason this question is asked all the time is honestly that the people asking it have already decided what the answer is, and they’re just looking for validation.

 The question is almost always asked with a predetermined expectation of the answer.